Gertrude C. Bussey: Activism

+Legacy

-After Dr. Bussey's death on March 13, 1961, which was marked by an obituary in The New York Times, a lectureship was founded in her honor at Goucher College "by the American Civil Liberties Union, the class of 1929 of Goucher, of which she was an honorary member, and the Women's International League for Peace and Freedom".
+Following Bussey's death on March 13, 1961, aged 73, which was marked by an obituary in The New York Times, a lectureship was founded in her honor at Goucher College "by the American Civil Liberties Union, the class of 1929 of Goucher, of which she was an honorary member, and the Women's International League for Peace and Freedom".

-The 'WiPhi' (Women In Philosophy) group at Northwestern University also host an annual public lecture by a distinguished female philosopher known as the 'Gertrude Bussey Lecture'.
+The Bussey Society at Northwestern University also host an annual public lecture by a distinguished female philosopher known as the 'Gertrude Bussey Lecture'.